zim/nextjs-blog/README.md

 I had to add `polluter_data` as a hard coded array, as I has some issues when I did create API route in the Next.js fashion...

-All very rushed now..
-I have to stop :)
+Time constraints mean I have to stop now.